TOAST-DOCS/Compute-Instance/en/overview.md

 ### Image

 An image is a virtual disk that contains an operating system.
 NHN Cloud currently supports CentOS, Debian, Ubuntu, and Windows.
-For more details on the supported operating system versions, see [NHN Cloud Service](https://toast.com/service/compute/instance).
+For more details on the supported operating system versions, see [NHN Cloud Service Introduction](https://toast.com/service/compute/instance).

 All images are configured to run optimally on an instance's virtual hardware and are safe to use as they have undergone security inspection by NHN Cloud.
 For more details on images, see [Image Overview](/Compute/Image/en/overview/).